-It's finally here!
-"Skate Crime: Enhanced Multimedia Edition," the fifth and final book in the Figure Skating Mystery series is finally available as an ebook with video!
+Day 5 of the US Figure Skating Championships means a preview of "Skate Crime: Enhanced Multimedia Edition," the fifth and final book in the Figure Skating Mystery series, now available as an ebook with video!
 (Compare its bargain price of $2.99 with the $6.99 the original publisher, Berkley Prime Crime, is charging for just the ebook with no special multimedia features.)

 While all five of my Figure Skating Mysteries, including "Murder on Ice," "On Thin Ice," "Axel of Evil" and "Death Drop" are already pretty soapy and filled with family drama, twists and turns, and juicy secrets, "Skate Crime" is also the book with the most romance in it as pretty much every possible motive for who killed the world-famous skating coach on the eve of his televised tribute comes down to love gone wrong... and right.

 Please enjoy the excerpt below, and let me know what you think!